KOLKATA | INDIA

 India.
 It’s true.
 All of it.

-I have a book at home called Death in the Long Grass.
+I have a book at home called Death in the Silent Places.
 Growing up I’ve always had a morbid fascination with monsters, and tales of real life man eaters (the animal kind, not the Lindsey Lohan kind).
 The book describes real life horror stories of attacks on people (again – the animal kind, not the Lindsey Lo- ah you get it).
 Most of it takes place in India.
 I feel sorry for the people of India.
 Not only is life a constant, everyday struggle against the traditional caste system, you can’t exactly escape to the countryside either because everything in it wants to eat you.

 Naturally the sensible thing to do was visit this part of the world that had enthralled me in literature for so long.
 The Sundarbans is the world’s largest mangrove jungle, situated on the India / Bangladesh border where the mighty river Ganges empties into the Indian Ocean.
 Located a few hours from Kolkata, UNESCO describes it as the last remaining place in the world where tigers regularly prey on human beings.
 What could possibly go wrong?